ph4n70mr1ddl3r/og/README.md

 How to get hired by Ethereum OG's:
 1. Get the Ethereum genesis data (address and amount).
 2. Create a script to create a merkle tree and take note of the merkle root and the merkle proofs of each entry.
-3. Create a an immutable smart contract for an ERC20 token named OG.
+3. Create an immutable smart contract for an ERC20 token named OG.
 4. Include a merkle airdrop in the contract where anyone can call a claim function and claim OG tokens.
 5. Upload everything on github and deploy the smart contract.
 6. Let everyone verify that everything is fairly and honestly done.